ThothTrustCom/T101-Devhub/THETAKey T101.md

 fully utilize the security framework and capabilities provided by the THETAKey T101 OpenAPI to fully realize and utilize the THETAKey's smart card functionalities.

+### Licenses and Intellectual Properties Notices ###
+This code repository abides by BSD-3 Clause license found in [LICENSE](LICENSE) file.

+The APIs, documents, notes, markdown files, text files and all files are copyleft and available to everyone openly and freely.
+Replication, use and production are freely allowed as long as the BSD-3 Clause license is applicable whenever possible for the source codes available in this code repository.

 ## Product Naming Convention ##

 The T101 product code designation for the THETAKey product denotes the first variant of the THETAKey smart card and subsequent variant